nightsky30/koikoi/README.md

-# Koi-Koi
+# Koi-Koi Hanafuda

-## Koi-Koi Hanafuda
+## Qt / C++ implementation of Koi-Koi

-A Japanese traditional card game.
+Koi-Koi (Japanese: こいこい) is a popular card game in Japan played with Hanafuda cards.
+The phrase "koi-koi" means "come on" in Japanese which is said when the player wants to continue the hand.